SMelanko/AvantizeGuide/1-communication/2-mattermost/README.md

 <p align="center"><img src="https://raw.github.com/SMelanko/AvantizeGuide/master/1-communication/2-mattermost/imgs/img-4.png"/></p>

    That is all.
-Please turn your attention to Channels:
+Please turn your attention to the Channels tab:

    * __Off-Topic__ - for news links, memes, funny videos and other trash.